- 2 packages (1/4 ounce each) active dry yeast

 - 2 to 3 teaspoons water

 - In a large bowl, dissolve yeast in 3/4 cup warm orange juice.
-Add the butter, sugar, eggs, orange peel, salt, cinnamon, raisins, remaining orange juice and 3 cups flour.
+Add the butter, sugar, eggs, orange zest, salt, cinnamon, raisins, remaining orange juice and 3 cups flour.
 Beat until smooth.
 Stir in enough remaining flour to form a soft dough.

 - Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.